 Expect a handful of additional fees if you’re renting from an airport.
 These will likely include a concession recovery fee, pickup and dropoff fee, and customer facility charges.
 The best way to avoid these fees is by taking a short taxi or Uber ride to a car rental location outside the airport.
 Avoiding the airport counter can save money on your next car rental.

 If you’re a college student and you plan on traveling to Europe, you may have trouble renting a car for your journey.
 Many European countries enforce strict minimum and maximum ages on car rentals.
 Some companies will rent compact cars to young drivers, but don’t expect anything fancier than that.
 In many cases, car companies in Europe won’t rent luxury cars to anyone under the age of 30.
 If you’re under the age of 25, you’ll probably have to stick to public transportation when traveling in Europe.

 College Students can Rent Cars and Save Money

 Are you under the age of 25 and traveling to Los Angeles soon?
 Value Rental Car wants to make your car rental experience as easy as possible.
 We offer competitive rates for drivers of all ages, including drivers aged 18 to 24.
 We also offer cash and debit card rentals if you don’t have a credit card.
-Take advantage of our complimentary LAX pickup and drop-off service to skip the lines at the airport and get on the road today.
+Take advantage of our complimentary local pickup and drop-off service and skip the lines at the airport and get on the road today.